 It is timely, as we emerge from the global disruptions caused by the COVID-19 pandemic, to think deeply about the future of aviation, and the associated challenges and opportunities.
 We are on the verge of global changes to the aviation sector as the focus on decarbonisation and innovative technology escalates.
 It is, therefore, important to have a Master Plan for an airport that is future-ready and continues to contribute to the social and economic wellbeing of the region over the long term.
 We are mindful of the importance of balancing aeronautical activity with both the capacity of regional infrastructure and preserving what makes the region a special place to live, work and visit.

-A key decision taken during the preparation of our Strategic Plan was to plan for modest growth within the existing Queenstown Airport noise boundaries and not to exceed these boundaries within the next 10 years.
-Improvements in aircraft technology and increasing use of quieter aircraft will be a significant part of achieving this goal, and the Queenstown Airport Corporation will actively manage aviation activity at the airport to ensure this commitment is met.
+A key decision taken during the preparation of our 10-year Strategic Plan in 2022 was to plan for modest growth within the existing Queenstown Airport noise boundaries and not to exceed these boundaries before 2032.
+Improvements in aircraft technology and increasing use of quieter aircraft will be a significant part of achieving this goal, and we will actively manage aviation activity at the airport to ensure this commitment is met.

-We've also considered the Queenstown Lakes DistrictTechnology is advancing quickly and the draftCouncil's Spatial Plan for the district, including the outcomes sought by Kāi Tahu, alongside QLDC's Frankton Master Plan to ensure our Master Plan for the airport responds to and connects well with the district's broader aspirations and plans.Technology is advancing quickly and the draft Master Plan has preserved space at the airport to allow us to quickly adopt and adapt for sustainable aviation requirements.Like much of Aotearoa New Zealand, we live in a
+We've also considered the Queenstown Lakes District Council's Spatial Plan for the district, including the outcomes sought by Kāi Tahu, alongside QLDC's Frankton Master Plan to ensure our Master Plan for the airport responds to and connects well with the district's broader aspirations and plans.
+We also recognise the importance of aligning our planning with the aspirations and plans of other districts in the airports catchment, including Central Otago District Council.